 Within the show’s first season, audience ratings went through the roof.
 Audiences even loved the show so much that NBC decided to extend the show for another four seasons.
-This launched A capella into the limelight and started this trend that we see today.
+This launched A capella into the limelight, and started the trend that we see today.

-2010: The following year, A capella was pushed even further into the limelight when audiences were introduced to The Warblers on the hit TV show Glee.
-The all-male A capella show choir group, who were actually a real life college choir called the Tufts Beelzebubs, were led by famous actor Darren Chris and first appeared in the 2010 episode entitled Never been kissed.
-The appearance of A Capella in a popular youth TV show only further increased the popularity of the genre and inspired other artists to form their own A capella groups.
+2010: The following year, A capella was pushed further into the limelight when audiences were introduced to The Warblers on the hit TV show Glee.
+The all-male A capella show choir group (who were actually a real life college choir called the Tufts Beelzebubs) first appeared in the 2010 episode entitled Never been kissed, with actor Darren Chris as the lead.

 2012: Jumping ahead two years, we see A capella return to the spotlight with the release of the movie Pitch Perfect.
-The film was set in America’s college life where students compete in A capella championships.
-Specifically the film focuses on an all-female group who are struggling to compete against reigning champions and rivals The Treblemakers.
-That is until freshman Beca (played by Anna Kendrick) comes along and introduces them into a new style of A capella.
+The film focuses on America’s college life, where students compete in A capella championships.
+Specifically, the film focuses on an all-female group who are struggling to compete against reigning champions and rivals The Treblemakers.
+That is until freshman Beca (played by Anna Kendrick) comes along and introduces them to a new style of A capella.

 We were first introduced to Pentatonix in 2011 after they became the winners of NBC’s The Sing Off.
-Soon after, the group started posting covers on YouTube, which brought them an online audience and furthered their popularity.
-Now Pentatonix have become platinum selling record artists; selling more than 2.8 million albums and even winning some Grammys.
-Their combination of flawless harmonies and modern melodies has connected with the new generation, which in an industry that is dominated by heavily altered music, is a great feat.
+Soon after, the group began posting covers on YouTube, which brought them an online audience and expanded their popularity.
+Now Pentatonix have become platinum selling record artists, selling more than 2.8 million albums and even winning some Grammys.
+Their combination of flawless harmonies and modern melodies have connected with this generation (which in an industry heavily dominated by altered music, is a great feat).

 As you can see, A capella has been a trend on the rise for almost a decade now and it doesn’t look like it will be disappearing anytime soon.
-With another Pitch Perfect movie in the works and the continuing fame of Pentatonix, A capella seems like it will be an ongoing trend in the music industry.
+With a third Pitch Perfect movie in the works, A capella seems like it will be an ongoing trend in the music industry.